 Strathcona Provincial Park has the highest waterfall in Canada.

 Della Falls is claimed as being the highest waterfall in Canada, as well as one of the 10 highest in the world.

 Unfortunately, it’s not easy to get to.

 The only way to reach the trail that leads up to Della Falls is by crossing the entire Great Central Lake by boat.
-After the 35 km (21 mile) crossing, there is a dock that marks the beginning of the trail.
+After the 35 km (21 miles) crossing, there is a dock that marks the beginning of the trail.
 This area can also be used as a base camp before attempting the next 15 km (9 miles) ascent to the base of Della Falls.
 If you need to stop along the way, more campsites are available along the trail, as well as at the base of the falls.
-The hike, part of which follows an old logging railway, takes about seven hours one way and is suitable for intermediate level hikers.
+The hike, part of which follows an old logging railway, takes about seven hours one way and is suitable for intermediate-level hikers.

 Expect a duration of three days for this hike.

 Della Falls Water Taxi provides a safe and enjoyable ride across Great Central Lake and is the only authorized carrier to the trailhead.